 In addition to the cash consideration paid to the former shareholder of Lifecore, the Company may be required to pay up to an additional \$10.0 million in earn out payments based on Lifecore achieving certain revenue targets in calendar years 2011 and 2012.
-The fair value of the liability for the contingent consideration recognized on the acquisition date was \$9.88 million and \$9.84 million, as of August 28, 2011 and May 29, 2011, respectively, and is classified as an other accrued liability in the Consolidated Balance Sheets as of August 28, 2011.
-The Company projects that it will pay the entire \$10 million earn out during fiscal year 2012.
+The fair value of the liability for the contingent consideration recognized on the acquisition date was \$9.93 million and \$9.84 million, as of November 27, 2011 and May 29, 2011, respectively, and is classified in other accrued liabilities in the Consolidated Balance Sheets.
+The Company projects that it will pay the entire \$10 million earn out in late fiscal year 2012 or early fiscal year 2013.